 The stress of COVID-19 may seem to be settling down, but it is super important to keep following guidelines set in place to keep you and others safe from spreading the virus.
+Check out our COVID-19 boating tips below – we can’t wait to see you out on the water!

 Every state is handling boating during COVID-19 differently, but it is easy to maintain social distancing and state guidelines while still enjoying time out on the water in the summer months.
 It’s honestly the perfect excuse to cast off – not that you’ll need one!
-Here are some tips and overviews to keep yourself and others safe throughout the boating season.
+Here are some COVID-19 boating tips and overviews to keep yourself and others safe throughout the boating season.

 In Maryland, our home state, many places are opening their doors to visitors and guests.
 Boating is a great activity because you can enjoy some alone time or bring your family and enjoy the waves.
 Many restaurants along the Chesapeake Bay have outdoor seating open for guests to come get delicious food and stay within a safe distance from other patrons.
 Maybe it’s time to take the boat out to a restaurant to tie up and grab a bite?
 Another idea is anchoring out at a safe distance and have a picnic on the water.
 The opportunities are endless!